 Economic impact – how the economy is reacting to the pandemic

-We have published additional analysis of how the pandemic has affected the economy alongside our usual economic statistics, such as the impact on output in the economy in March, in the Retail sales bulletin for April, in our public sector finances bulletin, and in the Prices economic commentary for consumer prices in April.
+We have published additional analysis of how the pandemic has affected the economy alongside our usual economic statistics, such as the impact on output in the economy, in the Retail sales bulletin, in our public sector finances bulletin, and in the Prices economic commentary for consumer prices in April.
 We have also published results of the new fortnightly Business Impact of Coronavirus (COVID-19) Survey (BICS), as well as using insights from these data for dedicated articles on furloughing and international trade.

 continue to publish weekly estimates from the Business Impact of Coronavirus (COVID-19) Survey (BICS) to show how businesses are reacting to the crisis – published every Thursday; with more detailed results published every other Thursday